 ...means understanding the values and working culture of youth projects and youth organisations.
-The youth worker understands the factors that influence such projects and organisations and that these are even more varied in the context of international collaboration.
-The youth worker identifies leadership styles and assesses the impact he/she has on the target groups during an activity.
-He/she understands what motivates young people to take part in projects, how to nurture this motivation and manage risks accordingly.
-This competence also includes knowledge of national legislation and financial resources management..
+The youth worker understands the factors that influence such projects and organisations and that these are even more varied in the context of international collaboration and work online.
+The youth worker identifies leadership styles and assesses the impact they have on the target groups during an activity.
+They understand what motivates young people to take part in projects, how to nurture this motivation and manage risks accordingly.
+They consider what is needed to make a stronger impact on the wider community.
+This competence also includes knowledge of national legislation, data policies and financial resources management, with a special attention to the (often bigger) amount of resources needed to design, prepare and deliver activities of digital youth work.

-Willingness

-to take on tasks that perhaps

-are not normally a part of one's role

-- Readiness to be challenged with regard to leadership styles - Readiness to share & to be open about one's own intentions - Readiness for continued learning, e.g. on financial management - Sincere interest in the young people's well-being - Awareness of one's own competences and resources - Readiness to work on becoming an 'inspirational leader'
+- Willingness to take on tasks that perhaps are not normally a part of one's role - Readiness to be challenged with regard to leadership styles - Readiness to share and to be open about one's own intentions - Readiness for continued learning, e.g. on financial management - · Sincere interest in the young people's well-being - Awareness of one's own competences and resources - Readiness to work on becoming an 'inspirational leader' - Readiness to think long term about the impact of the project on participants, the community, resources and the environment, including utilising digital tools to maintain it, where appropriate

-- Knowledge of human resources management & inspirational leadership - Knowledge about system dynamics & systemic approaches to human relations - Knowledge of emotional mechanisms in groups & with individuals - Knowledge of the target groups & their surrounding community (e.g. friends, family, colleagues, etc.) - Where relevant, knowledge of financial management (with a focus on projects/programmes) - Where relevant, knowledge of fundraising - Where relevant, knowledge of relevant policy & legislation on specific topics (e.g. health)
+- Knowledge of human resources management and inspirational leadership - Knowledge about system dynamics and systemic approaches to human relations - Knowledge of emotional mechanisms in groups and with individuals - · Knowledge of key players in the community - Where relevant, knowledge of financial management (with a focus on projects/ programmes) - · Where relevant, knowledge of fundraising - Where relevant, knowledge of policy and legislation on specific topics - Awareness of the potential of one's own resources and those of other contacts and partners'.